Caua726/CadDistrib/README-EN.md

 ```
 npm run tauri build
 ```
-**Note: i dont know why, but in my case, in arch you need to use this command to build** **Arch**
+**Note: i dont know why, but in my case, in arch linux, you need to use this command to build** **Arch**
 ```
 NO_STRIP=true cargo tauri build